 extra powdered sugar, lemon zest, blackberries, and/or mint leavesfor garnish (optional)

 Liberally grease a 9x13 inch baking pan with a little bit of the softened butter.
-Preheat oven to 350 degrees F.
+Preheat oven to 350 degrees F. Tip: If prepping and measuring all the other ingredients before starting, be sure to zest the lemons before juicing them!

 In a large mixing bowl or stand mixer, mix the softened butter (1 cup/2 sticks), powdered sugar (1/2 cup), and kosher salt (1/4 teaspoon) on high until well combined.